Notice of Pre-AIA or AIA Status

 Greyscale

-Regarding claim 7, Buettner discloses that the magnetic element 34 is arranged on the carrier such that it [as best understood, the magnetic element 34] can be moved between a raised and a lowered position (see paragraphs 33 and 37), in which it [as best understood, the magnetic element 34] interacts magnetically with the element (see paragraph 36; where ‘the element’ is understood as being the workpiece 12; of course, the ability of the magnetic element 35 to magnetically interact with some workpiece depends on the workpiece itself being interactive with a magnet, noting that the workpiece is not claimed).
+Regarding claim 7, Buettner discloses that the magnetic element 34 is arranged on the carrier such that the magnetic element 34 is movable between a raised and a lowered position (see paragraphs 33 and 37), in which the magnetic element 34 interacts magnetically with one of the magnetically couplable elements (see paragraph 36; the ability of the magnetic element 34 to magnetically interact with some workpiece depends on the workpiece itself being interactive with a magnet, noting that the workpiece is not claimed).

-Regarding claim 9, Buettner discloses that the hold-down element 18 can be moved in a linear or pivotable manner relative to the material web (see movement produced by linear drive 19 in Fig. 1; see also paragraph 30) by means of a movement device (see paragraph 30, where linear drive 19 corresponds to the movement device; this device performs the specified function of moving the hold-down element, is not excluded by any explicitly definition in the present specification, and performs the identical function in substantially the same way and produces substantially the same results as the inventive movement device, since a linear drive moves the hold-down element in the same manner as a slide, such that the linear drive 19 of Buettner is an equivalent to the corresponding structure disclosed in the present specification).
+Regarding claim 9, Buettner discloses that the gripping device 27 comprises the hold-down section, the magnetic element 34 at the at least one further hold-down element 18 (see the discussion of claim 1 above), wherein the at least one further hold-down element 18 is movable in a linear or pivotable manner relative to the material web (see movement produced by linear drive 19 in Fig. 1; see also paragraph 30) by a movement device (see paragraph 30, where linear drive 19 corresponds to the movement device; this device performs the specified function of moving the hold-down element, is not excluded by any explicitly definition in the present specification, and performs the identical function in substantially the same way and produces substantially the same results as the inventive movement device, since a linear drive moves the hold-down element in the same manner as a slide, such that the linear drive 19 of Buettner is an equivalent to the corresponding structure disclosed in the present specification).

-Regarding claim 10, Buettner discloses that the hold-down element 18 is a bar (see Fig. 1, where the broadest reasonable interpretation of a ‘bar’ includes a straight piece that is longer than it is wide and has any of various uses and a solid piece or block of material that is longer than it is wide per merriam-webster.com, and element 18 has a greater length measured in the Y-direction than width measured in the X-direction as is evident from Fig. 1 ) which can be moved in a linear manner (see paragraph 30).
+Regarding claim 10, Buettner discloses that the hold-down element 18 is a bar (see Fig. 1, where the broadest reasonable interpretation of a ‘bar’ includes a straight piece that is longer than it is wide and has any of various uses and a solid piece or block of material that is longer than it is wide per merriam-webster.com, and element 18 has a greater length measured in the Y-direction than width measured in the X-direction as is evident from Fig. 1 ) that is movable in a linear manner (see paragraph 30).

-Regarding claim 11, Buettner discloses that the bar can be placed with an edge onto the material web (see Fig. 1, where web material can be provided in place of workpiece 12).
+Regarding claim 11, Buettner discloses that the bar is placeable with an edge onto the material web (see Fig. 1, where the material web can be provided in place of workpiece 12).

 Claim Rejections - 35 USC § 103